AakyD/demo/README.md

 # demo
 This is my first Git repository .
 <br>
-Author - Anjel Dwivedi .
+Author - Anjel's but first trial .